-Developing Your Proposal (April-June 2015)
+Developing Your Proposal (April-June 2017)

 Be sure to develop your ideas and write the proposal in conjunction with your sponsor, who will be asked to approve the project and commit to supporting it.
-Obtain input from your coach, the executive-in-residence, and Baldrige Program staff, as appropriate.
-Once you have gained agreement, write a project proposal for submission to the Fellows Program and your coach.
+Obtain input from the executive-in-residence and Baldrige Program staff, as appropriate.
+Once you have gained agreement, write a project proposal for submission to the Fellows Program.
 Be brief, but specific, with measureable goals.
 In your proposal,